 The Audit Committee currently consists of Messrs.
 Gaylord, Hubbard, Paulson and Woodward.
-The Audit Committee met four times during the fiscal year ended March 31, 2019.
+The Audit Committee met four times during the fiscal year ended March 31, 2020.
 The Audit Committee is directly responsible for the engagement of independent auditors, reviews with the auditors the scope and results of the audit, reviews with management or the internal auditor the scope and results of the Company's internal auditing procedures, reviews the independence of the auditors and any non-audit services provided by the auditors, reviews with the auditors and management the adequacy of the Company's system of internal accounting controls and makes inquiries into other matters within the scope of its duties.
 Messrs.
-Hubbard, Paulson and Woodward have been designated as the Company's "audit committee financial experts" in accordance with the SEC rules and regulations.
+Paulson and Woodward have been designated as the Company's "audit committee financial experts" in accordance with the SEC rules and regulations.
 Shareholders should understand that this designation is a disclosure requirement of the SEC related to the member's experience and understanding with respect to certain accounting and auditing matters.
 The designation does not impose any duties, obligations or liability that are greater than are generally imposed on them as members of the Audit Committee and the Board, and this designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any member of the Audit Committee or the Board.
 See "Report of the Audit Committee" below.

 The Compensation Committee consists of Messrs.
 Paulson and Gaylord and Dr. Boor.
+Mr. Nozzolio is expected to be appointed to the Compensation Committee if he is elected to the Board of Directors.
 The Compensation Committee's function is to review and recommend to the Board of Directors appropriate executive compensation policy and compensation of the Company's directors and officers.
 The Compensation Committee also reviews and makes recommendations with respect to executive and employee benefit plans and programs.
-The Compensation Committee met two times during the fiscal year ended March 31, 2019.
+The Compensation Committee met two times during the fiscal year ended March 31, 2020.

 The Corporate Governance and Nominating Committee currently consists of Messrs.
 Hubbard and Paulson and Dr. Boor.
+Mr. Nozzolio is expected to be appointed to the Compensation Committee if he is elected to the Board of Directors.
 The responsibilities of the Corporate Governance and Nominating Committee include assessing Board membership needs and identifying, screening, recruiting, and presenting director candidates to the Board, implementing policies regarding corporate governance matters, making recommendations regarding committee memberships and sponsoring and overseeing performance evaluations for the Board as a whole and the directors.
-The Corporate Governance and Nominating Committee met two times during the fiscal year ended March 31, 2019.
+The Corporate Governance and Nominating Committee met two times during the fiscal year ended March 31, 2020.